Landlords and Lot Owners

 New Beginnings Counseling Center currently operates a program to provide safe overnight parking for qualifying individuals and families who are living in their vehicles.
 Program participants must be currently living in their vehicle and be a resident of Santa Barbara County.
 Additionally, participants must have current driver’s license, vehicle insurance, and registration.
 The program is a cooperative between New Beginnings, local law enforcement, faith-based organizations and merchants, non-profits, the Cities of Goleta and Santa Barbara, and the County of Santa Barbara, where the participating institutions provide parking places for vehicle dwellers and/or collaborate with us in the successful implementation of the program.

-The Safe Parking program currently offers 126 spaces at 22 dispersed locations in the greater Santa Barbara area.
+The Safe Parking Program currently offers overnight shelter in parking lots to more than 150 individuals and families each night in the greater Santa Barbara area.
 Each lot offers free nightly parking for one to 15 vehicles, depending on location.
 Each of these lots has entered in to a written agreement with New Beginnings who has indemnified them against any liability.The purpose of the program is to provide the level of stability needed for vehicle dwellers to effectively make positive changes in their lives and become re-employed and re-housed as quickly as possible.
 In addition to parking, New Beginnings offers social services and case management to help them achieve this end.

-New Beginnings’ Safe Parking Program currently utilizes spots at night, typically from 7 pm to 7 am.
-Because of the city of Santa Barbara’s recently implemented Oversized Vehicle ban, the Safe Parking Program is looking for an additional 40 daytime spots for existing oversized vehicle clients.
-To date, the agency has secured 8 of the needed spots.
-Spaces will be needed from 7am until 7pm daily.
-Day time lot owners will receive the same liability benefits as night time lot owners currently receive.
+New Beginnings’ Safe Parking Program currently uses spots at night, typically from 7 PM to 7 AM.
+Because of the City of Santa Barbara’s recently implemented Oversized Vehicle Ban, the Safe Parking Program is looking for an additional 40 daytime spots for existing oversized vehicle clients.
+Spaces will be needed from 7 AM until 7 PM daily.
+Daytime lot owners will receive the same liability benefits as night time lot owners currently receive.